Optimize your nonprofit organization’s donation page to give visitors a better user experience and maximize your online fundraising revenue.

 WebAim Contrast Checker (Input the color codes for your background and foreground, and you’ll get a Pass or Fail per the guidelines).

 White space is exactly what it sounds like – white space on a form that allows users to focus on the text and other elements of a donation form, creating balance on the form.

 One of the less apparent benefits of white space is that it improves readability and understanding of the actions a person should take on a webpage.
 Allowing for white space in your donation form design will help users of all ages, especially older ones.
 It makes reading the message easier and gives their eyes a clear direction on what is next.

-Implementing these best practices to create a great experience for your donors is the best path to online fundraising success.
+Implementing these best practices via your fundraising software to create a great experience for your donors is the best path to online fundraising success.
 Happier donors mean improved retention rates, increased average gifts, and higher lifetime value.
 Not only that, but they are more likely to praise and recommend your organization to friends and family, thereby broadening your supporter base and setting you up for long-term success.